Top 10 Things to do in Madeira

 Madeira isn’t famous for its beaches.
 However, if you like sunbathing and going for a swim, don’t miss Calheta!
 This sandy beach is the locals’ favourite.
 Even on our trip in March, there were many people in the water.

 There are many restaurants on the beach as well and you can go on whale and dolphin watching boat trips from the port.
+It’s definitely an exciting thing to do in Madeira.

 5. Walk through the fairy tale village of Santana